 - Professional development includes a journal club, instruction in responsible conduct of research, scientific communication, and the scripting language R, discussion about careers in environmental biology, field trips to nearby research reserves, and post-program mentoring.

 - EEREC REU students will stay in UC Davis residence halls.
-We provide meals, a bicycle for local transportation, and a stipend of $5,000 for the eight-week program.
+We provide meals, a bicycle for local transportation, and a stipend of $5,150 for the seven-week program.

 Explore the pages below to learn more about the EERREC program.